rtCamp/embed-google-drive/README.md

 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

-This plugin allows adding preview for your Google Drive Documents right in your editor.
+Embed a link and preview of Google Drive Documents by pasting a shared document link into the editor.

+No configuration is required.

 ## Development Notes